 Can you freeze these holiday cookies?

 These Christmas cookies can be easily frozen.
-Place them in a freezer-safe plastic bag or container and seal them.
+Place the cooled cookies in a freezer-safe plastic bag or container and seal them.
+They thaw on the counter in about 15 minutes.

 Also, check out my best Gluten Free Christmas Cookies on the blog :-).